mkchoi212/mkchoi212.github.io/_posts/2017-02-05-success-enums.md

 }
 ```

 Here, we can see that Stevie’s information could not be found and has been properly reported to our user.
-This is much better than just doing an if let/guard on an optional and return a null value when an error occurs.
+This is much better than just doing an if let/guard on an optional and return a nil value when an error occurs.

 ## A Generic Version

 But, this version doesn’t work if we want to return a `NSData`, does it?
-The Success case is only defined for a `String`…
+The Success case is only defined for a `String`.

-We can simply use Swift’s generics to do this and turns out to be pretty easy.
+Let's use Swift’s generics to make it compatible with all types.

 ```swift
 enum Result<T> {